Meadowlarke/Bibliography/Bibliography.md

 > p.
 127: Structure of the court reflected in Haydn's works.

+##### Hunter,Mary. "`To Play as if from the Soul of the Composer:` The Idea of the Performer in Early Romantic Aesthetics." _Journal of the American Musicological Society_ 58, not.
+2 (2005): 357-398.

+357: The idea that the performer was demoted to a vessel for the musical work in the late 18th century.

+359: Performer as hinderance to the comprehension of a great work.

+361: This aove idea is less true than we have thought.

 ##### Hutchinson, Sydney.
 2008.
 “Becoming the Tíguera: The Female Accordionist in Dominican Merengue Típico.” _The World of Music_ 50 (3): 37–56.

 37: Women accordianists in Dominican _Merengue típico_ style of the northern Cibao region.